 Speak to our Admissions Department

 In this initial step, you'll share some information with us about you, your circumstances, your interest in advanced theological education, and your sense of call.
 Get started via our Contact Form.

 Prospective students are welcome to visit campus, meet faculty and students, and sit in on classes at any time (with advance notice).
-We also host two EXPLORE GPTS open houses per year, in the Spring and in the Fall.
-Our next one is September 22-23, 2020.
+We also host two EXPLORE GPTS open houses per year, in the spring and in the fall.
+Our next one is March 8-9, 2021.

 Navigate to our application at gpts.edu/apply, and complete it electronically or print it out and complete it by hand.
 Please carefully read the instructions on the first two pages, and do not hesitate to contact us with any questions.